solana-labs/solana-web3.js/packages/rpc-types/README.md

 ### `unixTimestamp()`

-This helper combines _asserting_ that a number is in the Unix timestamp range with _coercing_ it to the `UnixTimestampUnsafeBeyond2Pow53Minus1` type.
+This helper combines _asserting_ that a number is in the Unix timestamp range with _coercing_ it to the `UnixTimestamp` type.
 It's best used with untrusted input.